amberbase/amberbase/docs/concept.md

 We want to use the simplicity and client compatibility of JSON as the storage (and DTO) data format.

-We want to support offline use cases (read-only) and therefore focus on full-data synchronization (since we need client side query for that)
+We want to support offline use cases (read-only) and therefore focus on full-data synchronization (since we need client side query for that).
+There might be some documents that a user does not have access to, even though he or she has access to a collection.
+These documents should be transparently filtered out.
-> __(Question)__ Do we?
-Or should we have server AND client queries executed in parallel where the local might miss some results?
-That means that we would support partial replication into the client and only those documents would be synchronized and extended with data added after additional server side searches...
-Maybe not as MVP?
+> Example use case: A user has annotations (e.g. the order of song parts or the preferred key and position of a capo on a guitar) on a song that are private for him.
+Or a setlist that is shared only with a limited group of people.

 ## Technology Choices
 The libraries will support the server implementation for Node.js and the client binding in a browser, both in TS/JS.